07 May Iodine: What is it +Why we need it

 - Full Thyroid Panel

 - Thyroid size evaluation

-Although excess iodine exposure generally does not result in any apparent clinical consequences, thyroid dysfunction can occur in vulnerable patients with specific risk factors, including those with pre-existing thyroid disease, the elderly, fetuses and neonates.
+Although excess exposure generally does not result in any apparent clinical consequences, thyroid dysfunction can occur in vulnerable patients with specific risk factors, including those with pre-existing thyroid disease, the elderly, fetuses and neonates.

 As a nutritionist, I am here if you are having any concerns about your diet.
 I want you to live a life full of happiness, health, and lots of nutrients!
 When you become a mom, there can be tons of questions, concerns, and and emotions.
 Know that you have a mom behind you that wants to help you and your loved ones lead a healthy life.

 Book your free 15-minute phone call with me today, and let’s see how we can get you the answers you are looking for!
 You have got this!